Book Your Ilam Tour

 Kathmandu–Ilam Tour: Best Itinerary

 The Kathmandu to Ilam tour itinerary depends on your holiday time and your interest in visiting this area.
-So normally, if you have 3 to 6 days, you can enjoy visiting Ilam, eastern Nepal’s natural paradise and the heartland of tea.
-If you are genuinely interested in knowing about tea growing, tea plucking, and refining at the factory, the 6-day itinerary will be best for your Ilam tour.
+So normally, if you have 3 to 6 days, you can enjoy visiting Ilam.
+The eastern Nepal’s natural paradise and the heartland of tea.
+If you are genuinely interested in knowing about tea growing, tea plucking, and refining at the factory.
+This 6-day itinerary will be best for your Ilam tour.
 In this time, you will be able to visit all the highlighted areas of Ilam.

 Kathmandu to Ilam Tour: 6-day Itinerary

-Day 1: Flight from Kathmandu to Bhadrapur and drive to Ilam.
+Day 1: Flight from Kathmandu to Bhadrapur and drive to Kanyam.

-2: Explore Ilam tea plantation and a short drive to → Antu Danda; stay at the hotel
+2: Explore Kanyam tea plantation and a short drive to → Antu Danda; stay at the hotel

-3: Drive from Antu Danda to Kanyam.
+3: Drive from Antu Danda to Ilam Bazaar.
 Stay at the hotel.

-5: Hike to Sandakpur and drive back to Kanyam.
+5: Hike to Sandakpur and drive back to Ilam/Kanyam.
 Stay at the hotel

 6: Drive to Bhadrapur and flight to Kathmandu; transfer to the hotel.